-Section 5.
-This act becomes effective December 1, 1997.
+Section 6.
+Section 5 of this act is effective upon ratification and applies to records compiled on or after that date.
+The remainder of this act becomes effective December 1, 1997.
 Sections 1, 2, and 3 apply to offenses committed on or after that date.
 Section 4 applies to forfeitures ordered on or after that date.